marendowski/marendowski.github.io/content/personal/manga/index.md

 Manga I recommend.
 <!--more-->

 In pseudo-random order (biased).
 Links to entries are for their first installments.
-I need to read more.

 |  Title  |  Genre  |  Description  |
 |:-------:|:-------:|:-------------:|